egarpor/rotasym/README.md

 ## Data application: test for the rotational symmetry of sunspots

-The data application in García-Portugués, Paindaveine and Verdebout (2020) can be reproduced through the script [sunspots-births.R](https://github.com/egarpor/rotasym/blob/master/data-raw/sunspots-births.R) (data gathering and preprocessing) and the code snippet below.
+The data application in García-Portugués, Paindaveine and Verdebout (2020) can be replicated through the script [sunspots-births.R](https://github.com/egarpor/rotasym/blob/master/data-raw/sunspots-births.R) (data gathering and preprocessing) and the code snippet below.